elmargomez/gradle-jcenter-publish/README.md

   bintray.oss.password=<your sonatype password>
   ```

-13. Add to the PATH the default gradle 2.2.1 actually used by "Android Studio", for example:
+13. Add to the PATH the default gradle 2.2.1 actually used by "Android Studio", for example in Linux:
   ``` bash
   sudo gedit .bashrc
   ```